-Your estate plan should be designed to provide protection during your lifetime, not just at death.
+Your estate plan should be designed to help provide protection during your lifetime, not just at death.
 As you age, it becomes increasingly important to include robust “lifetime planning” provisions in durable powers of attorney, health care directives, and living trusts.

 Gift tax annual exclusion